-The launch of Greening the Blue on 4th June (the day before World Environment Day) is a perfect opportunity to highlight all the excellent work that’s going on across the UN to improve our sustainability performance.
-It also gives us a chance to engage our colleagues in greener office-related behaviours, and to talk to leaders about how they can help.
+A large aspect of Greening the Blue is about staff engagement and it is therefore important to highlight all the excellent work that’s going on across the UN to improve our sustainability performance.
+In order to achieve a sustainable UN, we must engage our colleagues in greener office-related behaviours, and to talk to leaders about how they can help.

-Below are some suggestions for ways you can help to promote Greening the Blue on 4th June.
+Below are some suggestions for ways you can help to promote Greening the Blue.
 Have a look and see if there are any that would work for you and your organization…

 Or a breakfast!
 Or a coffee morning!
 Organize something fun to show your colleagues that going green can be fun.